systems-nuts/Stramash-AE/README.md

-For the Fully Shared model, because there is no remote access, we can approximate it by minus the feedback instruction from our cache model But because the Fully Shared model uses shared L3, to get precise results, please reconfigure the Cache-Plugin at stramash-qemu/contrib/plugins/cache-sim-feedback.c at L2328 and L2350 and recompile the QEMU at https://github.com/systems-nuts/Stramash-AE/blob/main/stramash-qemu/contrib/plugins/cache-sim-feedback.c
+For the Fully Shared model, because there is no remote access, we can approximate it by minus the feedback instruction from our cache model But because the Fully Shared model uses shared L3 cache, to get precise results, please reconfigure the Cache-Plugin at stramash-qemu/contrib/plugins/cache-sim-feedback.c at L2328 and L2350 and recompile the QEMU at https://github.com/systems-nuts/Stramash-AE/blob/main/stramash-qemu/contrib/plugins/cache-sim-feedback.c